 What is the medical licensing assessment (MLA)?

-The MLA is an assessment that would create a consistent standard of entry on to the UK medical register.
+The MLA is an assessment that would create a common threshold for entry on to the UK medical register.

 We are defining the aim of the MLA as: